stevencombs/retrocombs.github.io/_posts/2016/2016-08-14-chip-and-led.md

 `sudo dpkg-reconfigure tzdata`

-This is important if you use Python time-based event programming.
+This is important if you use time-based Python event programming.

 # Install Git
 The Python GPIO library requires Git.
 Use the command below to install Git:

 `sudo apt install git`

-> Learn [what Git can do][18].
+> Learn [what Git can do][19].
 It is a valuable tool to use when programming.

 # Install Python
 Use the command below to install the Python programming language: